valarpirai/WhatsappWebChromeExtension/README.md

 **Note**
 This extension code is provided without any warrenty.
 We are not responsible for any misuse.
+This repo is created for experimental purpose only.